Some people use tarot cards for fortune-telling, divination, or harassing their spiritual guides to find out when their ex is finally coming back.

 STEP EIGHT: Share the love

 If this website or any of The Simple Tarot resources have been helpful or if you have questions that you can’t find the answers to elsewhere, please reach out and let me know.
-This website isn’t just my job – it’s an obsession and I love every bit of it.
+This website isn’t just my job and my business – it’s an obsession and I love every bit of it.

 But it doesn’t exist without you, so please let me know if you find it valuable and share it with anyone who you think needs a bit of tarot help.